erc7579/erc7579-implementation/erc.md

 The smart account MUST implement the ERC-1271 interface.
 The `isValidSignature` function calls MAY be forwarded to validator.
 If ERC-1271 forwarding is implemented, the validator MUST be called with `isValidSignatureWithSender(address sender, bytes32 hash, bytes signature)`, where the sender is the `msg.sender` of the call to the smart account.

-Should the smart account implement any validator selection encoding in the `bytes signature` parameter, the smart account MUST sanitize the parameter, before forwarding it to the Validation Module.
+Should the smart account implement any validator selection encoding in the `bytes signature` parameter, the smart account MUST sanitize the parameter, before forwarding it to the validator.

-The smart account's ERC-1271 `isValidSignature` function SHOULD return the return value of the Validation Module that the request was forwarded to.
+The smart account's ERC-1271 `isValidSignature` function SHOULD return the return value of the validator that the request was forwarded to.

 #### Fallback

-Smart accounts MAY implement a fallback function that forwards the call to a Fallback Handler.
+Smart accounts MAY implement a fallback function that forwards the call to a fallback handler.

 If the account has a fallback handler enabled, it:

-- MUST use `call` to invoke the Fallback Handler
+- MUST use `call` to invoke the fallback handler
-- MUST utilize [ERC-2771](./erc-2771.md) to add the original `msg.sender` to the `calldata` sent to the Fallback Handler
+- MUST utilize [ERC-2771](./erc-2771.md) to add the original `msg.sender` to the `calldata` sent to the fallback handler

 #### ERC-165

 Smart accounts MUST implement ERC-165 with meta-interfaces.
-These will be very helpful for wallets or dapps to discover which functionality is supported by the account.
+These will be used by wallets or dapps to discover which functionality is supported by the account.

 ```solidity
 function supportsInterface(bytes4 interfaceID) external pure returns (bool) {